 When you can use postponement

-Postponement can be used for one employee, a group of employees or an entire workforce, and can begin:
+You can use postponement for one employee, a group of them or the entire workforce.

-- If an employee turns 22 or their earnings increase to meet the minimum earnings threshold for auto enrolment
+- On the day an employee turns 22, or their earnings increase to meet the minimum earnings threshold for auto enrolment.

-You don’t need to let The Pensions Regulator or your pension provider know if you’re using postponement, but you do need to write to the affected employees to let them know six weeks from the start of the postponement period.
+You don’t need to let The Pensions Regulator, or your pension provider know if you’re using postponement.
+But you do need to write to the affected employees about this to let them know within six weeks of the start of the postponement period.